 Camping and camp cooking

 I probably cook on fire or biochar.
-It is a skill, to get the timing right, not to waste flame, to boil up enough water for the day now that I store it in a flask.
+It is a skill, to get the timing right, not to waste flame, to boil up enough water for the day so that I can store it in a flask.
 I probably smell a bit of the smoke, but neither I or the volunteers really mind.
 We swim often enough to clean ourselves.
-I suppose that is the type of volunteer I seek, with a bit of adventure.
-I have had cooking at once marmalade, bees wax, and a meal on the go using very easily-made biochar.
+I suppose that is the type of volunteer I seek, with a bit of adventure for outdoor life.
+I have had cooking simultaneouslyu marmalade, bees wax, and a meal on the go using very easily-made biochar.
 I can walk away and return to find that everything has not burned.
-The site of the cooking area has moved to the leaward side of the proposed outdoor kitchen site where the beginnings of a cob oven are in the making.
-As I sit there and blow the flames it seems to generate new ideas for its construction.
+The site of the cooking area has moved to the leaward side of the proposed outdoor kitchen area where the beginnings of a cob oven are in the making.
+As I sit there and blow the flames it seems to generate new ideas towards its construction.
 I have an extra caravan with a wood burner installed too which is available a lot of the time, for paying-punters or passers-by.
 Occasionally we hit the mountains or the Delta as a treat for those who come for a bit of a holiday.
 The diet is slowly changing to green and raw, and the best time is in the first five months of the year.
 But I intend to hunt for rabbit one day using a bow, and grow some form of carbohydrate staple when the water cistern is in place.
-At the moment the walls and door openings are being constructed with recycled tyres in the Earthship style with an intended post and beam shelter over the top.
+At the moment the posts, walls and door openings are being constructed with recycled tyres in the Earthship style with an intended post and beam shelter over the top.